Anomalous bunching of nearly indistinguishable bosons: Multimode boson bunching

+which does not act upon the internal degrees of freedom.
+For example, a single photon entering the $j$th spatial mode with internal state $\ket{\phi_j}$ exits the interferometer again in state $\ket{\phi_j}$ but in a superposition of spatial modes: it occupies the $k$th mode with probability amplitude $U_{k,j}=\bra{k}\hat{u}\ket{j}$, where $\hat{u}$ is the single-particle unitary operator while $\ket{j}$ and $\ket{k}$ denote, respectively, the input and output spatial state of the single photon.

-The object of study of our work are \emph{multimode bunching probabilities}, also called generalized bunching probabilities \cite{shchesnovich2016universality, young2023atomic}, which is the probability of finding all the photons in a subset $\mathcal{K}$ of the output modes.
-The multimode bunching probability, which we refer to as $P_n$, depends on the linear interferometer $U$ and the subset $\mathcal{K}$ via the positive semidefinite (p.s.d.) matrix $H$ defined as
+The object of our study is the multimode bunching probability (also called generalized bunching probability \cite{shchesnovich2016universality, young2023atomic}), that is, the probability of finding all $n$ photons in a subset $\mathcal{K}$ of the output modes of the interferometer, see Fig.~\ref{fig:generalInterferometer}.
+This probability, which we refer to as $P_n$, can be computed by projecting the output state $\hat{U} \prod_{j=1}^n \ad_{j, \phi_j} \ket{0}$ onto the subspace with all photons occupying only the output modes in $\mathcal{K}$.
+It can be shown to depend on the linear interferometer $U$ and subset $\mathcal{K}$ via the $n \times n$ positive semidefinite Hermitian matrix $H$, defined as

-Naturally, $P_n$ also depends on the $n \times n$ Gram matrix referred to as the \emph{distinguishability matrix} \cite{tichy2015_partial_distinguishability,shchesnovich2015partial}, constructed from all possible overlaps of the internal wave functions of the input photons.
-The matrix is defined as
+with $[n] \equiv \{1,...,n\}$.
+Naturally, $P_n$ also depends on the $n \times n$ Gram matrix constructed with all possible overlaps between the internal states of the photons.
+The latter matrix, which is often referred to as the \emph{distinguishability} matrix and denoted as $S$ \cite{tichy2015_partial_distinguishability,shchesnovich2015partial}, is defined as